 The Basques bring along with them a strong concept of belonging to the place where they live.
 "Etxe" is the house, and we need to understand as "house'', not only the place where they live, but a familiar institution inherited throughout generations, and not divisible in lots or fractions.
-This patrimony must remain untouchable along successive generations; it's almost a sacred patrimony, the familiar "temple".
-It's like a small "homeland", their "patria", or "the parents' land".
+This patrimony must remain untouchable along successive generations; it's an almost sacred patrimony, the familiar "temple".
+It's like a small "homeland", their "patria", or "land of the parents".
 This idea, transferred into their society, had contributed to strength their nationalist feelings.

 The dead family always had remained, then, in body and soul, into the familiar house.
 It was frequent -and obligatory- until the arrival of Christianity, around the 5th century.
 They had their dead relatives or ancestors buried in some place into the property; they never used the communal cemeteries.
 Catholic Church will encourage, later, to bury them on cemeteries, but...then, the road walked from the house to the grave, will have for them, a magic special signification of belonging.